 Christopher is majoring in Astrophysics and Computer Science, Yale class of 2017.

-He is working on the Yale Doppler Diagnostic Facility rebuild under the supervision
+He worked on the Yale Doppler Diagnostic Facility rebuild under the supervision

 Christopher was born in New York, but lived in London for 15 years.
 He is also

 interested in cryptography, drones, digital education and tea.

 Justin is an astrophysics student at Yale, class of 2017.
 He is currently working with Ph.
 D. candidate

 John Brewer on measuring and analyzing lithium abundance in planet host stars.
 He is interested in

 understanding the possibility of enhanced lithium depletion in planet formation theory.

 Justin is also a mentor for New Haven youth and is an avid surfer and runner.